The category covers the handling of near misses and accidents.

-The data is presented in four blocks, where the top three blocks include the following metrics:
+The statistics are presented in four blocks, where the top three blocks are divided into different metrics:

-4. Status - overview of the handling of near misses and accidents per handling phase:
+• 4.
+Status - an overview of the handling of incidents and accidents by phase in the follow-up process:

-Reported - near miss or accident has been reported, no action has been taken.
+• Reported - incident report received, no action has been taken.

-Concluded - the near miss/accident har been handled and the case is concluded.
+• Concluded - incident report has been processed, and the case is closed.

-6. Incident & accident occurrence - date distribution of when near miss and accidents have occurred.
+• 6.
+Occurrence of Incidents & Accidents - a date overview of when incidents and accidents occurred.

 Through Insights you have access to updated data from all projects at all times, data that can be used to ensure safer and more efficient projects.
 Filter the data by projects and over different time periods to identify positive and negative trends - capture areas for improvement and take appropriate actions based on data.